How do I become a volunteer at HSHV?

 Paw II — The Next Level!
 After completing your 5 weeks and minimum 10 hours of service, you can request to be trained in hands-on animal enrichment with cats or dogs.
 You can also choose to receive training in other volunteer service areas, such as Greeter, Humane Education and Veterinary clinic support.
 Paw II volunteers can still help with Paw I assignments, too!

 Paw III & Paw IV — Moving up!
 Volunteers interested in expanding their horizon can request additional training to advance to the Paw III and Paw IV levels.
-Volunteers can become "experts" by expanding their knowledge in animal handling and/or adoption support areas by training to become Adoption Counselors, Customer Care Volunteers, Level II Dog Walkers or Trainers.
+Volunteers can become "experts" by expanding their knowledge in animal handling and/or adoption support areas by training to become Adoption Counselors, Customer Care Volunteers, Level II Dog Walkers, Level II Cat Comforters, or Trainers.
 Volunteers at these levels demonstrate a higher level of commitment in these vital roles.
 Of course, you can still help with Paw I or Paw II assignments, too!

 There are many opportunities for volunteers to learn and grow at HSHV.